jsilve24/HomewoodFarm/content/homepage/about-me.md

 header_menu: true
 ---

-Homewood Farm LLC was started and is operated by Justin and Rachel Silverman in the Fall of 2020.
-Justin manages the cattle, Rachel keeps the bees, and they both raise the ducks, chickens, and turkeys.
+Homewood Farm LLC is a family farm owned and operated by Justin and Rachel Silverman along with their two kids and two dogs.
+Justin manages the cattle, Rachel keeps the bees, and together they raise the ducks, chickens, and turkeys.